DFHack/dfhack/docs/Compile.rst

        If this is the first time you've run cpan, you will need to go through the setup process.
 Just stick with the defaults for everything and you'll be fine.

-       If you are running Snow Leopard (ie 10.6 or earlier), good luck!
+       If you are running OS X 10.6 (Snow Leopard) or earlier, good luck!
        You'll need to open a separate Terminal window and run::

           sudo ln -s /usr/include/libxml2/libxml /usr/include/libxml